radiojoe/PF2E-Macros-for-Foundry-VTT/README.md

 ## weapon_disarm.js

 This macro will roll an athletics check and automatically add in the item bonus of the equipped weapon with the highest potency rune that has the Disarm trait.
+Holding Ctrl while clicking on the macro will apply the 1st MAP.
+Holding alt will automatically apply the 2nd MAP.

 ## weapon_shove.js

 This macro will roll an athletics check and automatically add in the item bonus of the equipped weapon with the highest potency rune that has the Shove trait.
+Holding Ctrl while clicking on the macro will apply the 1st MAP.
+Holding alt will automatically apply the 2nd MAP.

 ## weapon_trip.js

 This macro will roll an athletics check and automatically add in the item bonus of the equipped weapon with the highest potency rune that has the Trip trait.
+Holding Ctrl while clicking on the macro will apply the 1st MAP.
+Holding alt will automatically apply the 2nd MAP.